Constraints on DBI dark energy with chameleon mechanism

 In this work, we consider the DBI scalar field as the dark energy component of the universe and employ current cosmological observations, including Supernovae, Baryon Acoustic Oscillations (BAO), and Cosmic Microwave Background (CMB) data, to constrain the model parameters.
 We examine two distinct scenarios: the DBI field without the chameleon mechanism and the DBI field incorporating the chameleon mechanism.

 The manuscript is organized as follows.
-In Section III, we present the derivation of the field equations from the DBI action.
-Section IV describes the observational data sets used in this work.
-The results of our analysis are discussed in Section V, and we summarize our conclusions in Section VI.
+In Section II, we present the derivation of the field equations from the DBI action.
+Section III describes the observational data sets used in this work.
+The results of our analysis are discussed in Section IV, and we summarize our conclusions in Section V.